Belmont, Missouri

-Belmont is an extinct town in Mississippi County, on the eastern border of the U.S. state of Missouri at the Mississippi River.
+Belmont is a ghost town in Mississippi County, on the eastern border of the U.S. state of Missouri at the Mississippi River.
 The GNIS classifies it as a populated place under the name "Belmont Landing".

 History

 Belmont was platted in 1853, and named after August Belmont, a businessman interested in the site.
 A post office called Belmont Landing was in operation from 1867 until 1869, and a post office called Belmont from 1869 until 1923.

 Belmont was the scene of a Civil War battle, the Battle of Belmont in 1861.
 The community lends its name to the Columbus-Belmont State Park, a Civil War site across the Mississippi River in Hickman County, Kentucky.

 After the Reconstruction era, whites asserted their dominance, often by violence and intimidation.
 In May 1905, a mob of 200 to 300 whites lynched Tom Witherspoon, aka Robert Pettigrew, an African-American man, for alleged kidnapping and threats against a white man.
 This event took place during an era of increased violence by whites against blacks due to economic problems and social tensions.
 A series of floods (1912, 1922, and 1937) inundated the town of Belmont, particularly the 1937 flood.
 Many people moved away after this destruction and the town became abandoned; the post office closed in 1923.